NHOrus/srwq-compilation/episode-04.md

 Prisoners
 Arado Balanga ('We need to have a proper chat with this kid...')

-"Yeah-heh-heh....er, yeah, a chat.
+"Yeah-heh-heh... er, yeah, a chat.
 With words.
 And whips.
 I mean, completely professional interrogation tools."

 "...We should go as a group to see him."